The Lioness running a ‘safe place’ for Kenyan girls

 Mary describes the murder of her former team-mate, Agnes Tirop, as the "final straw" which forced her to take action to fight back against the way some female athletes are treated.

-Tirop, a 10,000m bronze medalist at successive World Championships, was stabbed to death in her own home in October 2021.
+Tirop, a 10,000m bronze medallist at successive World Championships, was stabbed to death in her own home in October 2021.

 Her husband has been charged and is awaiting trial.